 Jasmine, Peonies, Garden Roses, and Astilbe

 This lovely and playful bouquet by Amy Burke Designs showcases jasmine, peonies, garden roses, and astilbe.
 We love how light and dark pinks play alongside soft peach hues.

-Ranunculus, Peonies, Garden Roses, Astilbe, Majolica, Sweet Pea, and Plumosa
+Ranunculus, Peonies, Roses, Astilbe, Majolica, and Plumosa

 Take a cue from this chic California bride and ask for a mix of blooms in different shades within the same color family.
 The Little Branch used ranunculus, peonies, garden roses, astilbe, pink majolica, sweet pea, and plumosa to craft this pretty-in-pink bouquet.

 Here's a bouquet perfect for a late spring or early summer wedding.
 This all-white arrangement by Oleander Curated consists of garden roses, orchids, flowering jasmine vine, tweedia, and various foliage.